planetlabs/datalake/README.md

 the file.
 It is required but may be null.
 In fact the datalake utilities will generally default it to null if it is not set.
 It must not be the string "null".
 It should be prepended with a domain-specific prefix to prevent conflicts with other work id spaces.
+It must only contain lowercase alpha-numeric characters, -, and _.

 Developer Setup
 ===============